TheJacksonLaboratory/FunDataR/1_R_primer/lesson2.md

 Data frames can be indexed using either the methods used for lists or the methods used for matrices.
 Character indexing of rows depends on assignment of `row.names` attribute (e.g. using the `rownames()` function).
-Rownames are not required to be unique, but the operation of your code will be clearer if you are always sure to make `names` and `row.names` elements are unique.
+Rownames are not required to be unique, but your code will be clearer if you are always sure to make `names` and `row.names` elements are unique.

 ```